 Distribution requirement.
 The Fund anticipates that the Subsidiary will distribute the "Subpart F" income earned by the Subsidiary each year, which the Fund will treat as qualifying income.
 The Fund intends to distribute the Subsidiary's income each year in satisfaction of the Fund's Distribution Requirement.
 The Subsidiary will be classified for federal income tax purposes as a controlled foreign corporation ("CFC") with respect to the Fund.
 As such, the Fund will be required to include in its gross income each year amounts earned by the Subsidiary during that year (subpart F income), whether or not such earnings are distributed by the Subsidiary to the Fund (deemed inclusions).
 Treasury Regulations also permit the Fund to treat deemed inclusions as satisfying the Income Requirement (described below) even if the Subsidiary does not make a distribution of such income.
 Consequently, the Fund and the Subsidiary reserve the right to rely on deemed inclusions being treated as qualifying income to the Fund consistent with recently released Treasury Regulations.
 Subpart F income will be distributed by the Fund to shareholders each year as ordinary income and will not be qualified dividend income eligible for taxation at long-term capital gain rates.
-However, the Fund and the Subsidiary likely will also be classified as a PFIC as defined below in "Tax Treatment of Portfolio Transactions - PFIC Investments" but the CFC rules supersede the PFIC rules.
+However, the Fund and the Subsidiary reserve the right to rely on deemed inclusions in satisfaction of the Fund's Distribution Requirement.
+The Subsidiary likely will also be classified as a PFIC as defined below in "Tax Treatment of Portfolio Transactions - PFIC Investments" but the CFC rules supersede the PFIC rules.

 Income requirement.
 As described above, the Fund must derive at least 90% of its gross income from qualifying sources to qualify as a regulated investment company.
 Gains from the disposition of commodities, including precious metals, are not considered qualifying income for purposes of satisfying the Income Requirement.
 See "Tax Treatment of Portfolio Transactions Investments in commodities - structured notes, corporate subsidiary and certain ETFs."
 Also, the IRS has issued a revenue ruling which holds that income derived from commodity-linked swaps is not qualifying income under Subchapter M of the Code.
 As a result, the Fund's ability to directly invest in commodity-linked swaps as part of its investment strategy is limited to a maximum of 10% of its gross income.
 The IRS has issued a number of private letter rulings, which indicate that income from a fund's investment in certain commodity-linked notes and a wholly owned foreign subsidiary that invests in commodity-linked derivatives, such as the Subsidiary, constitutes qualifying income.
 However, the portion of such rulings relating to the treatment of a corporation as a regulated investment company that require a determination of whether a financial instrument or position is a security under section 2(a)(36) of the 1940 Act was revoked because of changes in the IRS's position.
-(A financial instrument or position that constitutes a security under section 2(a)(36) of the 1940 Act was revoked because of changes in the IRS's position.
-(A financial instrument or position that constitutes a security under section 2(a)(36) of the 1940 Act was revoked because of changes in the IRS's position.
 (A financial instrument or position that constitutes a security under section 2(a)(36) of the 1940 Act generates qualifying income for a corporation taxed as a regulated investment company.)
 Applicable regulations treat "Subpart F" income (defined in